LeanderCS/flask-inputfilter/docs/source/options/validator.rst

 ~~~~~~~~~~~~~~~~~~~~
 **Description:**

-Validates that the provided value is a TypedDict instance.
-Optionally, it checks whether the dictionary conforms to a specified TypedDict structure.
+Validates that the provided value conforms to a specified TypedDict structure.

 **Parameters:**

-- **typed_dict_type** (*Optional[Type[TypedDict]]*): The TypedDict class that defines the expected structure.
+- **typed_dict_type** (*Type[TypedDict]*): The TypedDict class that defines the expected structure.
 - **error_message** (*Optional[str]*): Custom error message if the validation fails.

 **Expected Behavior:**

-Ensures the input is a dictionary and, if a specific TypedDict type is provided, that all expected keys are present.
+Ensures the input is a dictionary and, that all expected keys are present.
 Raises a ``ValidationError`` if the structure does not match.

 **Example Usage:**